 A veterinarian can also help determine the cause or underlying condition to help find something suitable for your pet.

 If you find that bathing your pet is somewhat difficult, chlorhexadine/keto wipes work great for immediate soothing and relief of itchy skin.
-Something I have used on my pets in the past.
+Something I have used, and found very effective on my pets in the past.

 But don’t stop there.
 Even trying different foods can help, as it might be a food allergy.
 There are some great diets out there you can try.